lodash/lodash/incident_response_plan.md

 3.2 The mitigation team (remediation developer(s), analyst(s), reporter(s)) will work on the patch(es), re-evaluate the report once the patch is ready and include regression tests (when possible).

-3.3 The Lodash TC will announce publicly on a public issue that there is security patch available and the plan to do a release with an specific date (ideally) and the versions affected without providing additional information to prevent early disclosure.
+3.3 The Lodash TSC will announce publicly on a public issue that there is security patch available and the plan to do a release with an specific date (ideally) and the versions affected without providing additional information to prevent early disclosure.

-3.4 The TC team will create the releases and publish them to npm.
+3.4 The Lodash TSC will create the releases and publish them to npm.

 ### Step 4: Public disclosure

 4.1 At this stage the Security Report Coordinator (SRC) will make the advisory public and close the coordination issue (opened in step 1).

-4.2 The Security Report Coordinator (SRC) can ask the TC team to coordinate blog post or social media announcements using the OpenJS Foundation channels.
+4.2 The Security Report Coordinator (SRC) can ask the Lodash TSC to coordinate blog post or social media announcements using the OpenJS Foundation channels.

 [Security Triage Team]: GOVERNANCE.md#security-triage-team